bursonic/driveMalta/Cars/Vehicle loading.md

 3. The person who loaded the vehicle
 4. The owner of the items being carried

 ###4657 - CARS14.3

-Any load that is carried on a roof rack MUST be:
+Any load that is carried on a roof rack must be:

 1. **Securely fastened when driving**
 2. Covered with plastic sheeting
 3. As light as possible
 4. Carried only when strictly necessary

 ###4658 - CARS14.4

-A heavy load on your roof rack will MAINLY:
+A heavy load on your roof rack will mainly:

 1. Make the steering lighter
 2. Reduce the stopping distance
 3. Improve the road holding
 4. **Reduce stability**

 ###4659 - CARS14.5